Sichuan-Shaanxi Soviet Union General Monument Forest Memorial Hall

-Sichuan-Shaanxi Soviet Union General Monument Forest Memorial Hall（Chinese Name：川陕苏区将帅碑林纪念馆） is located at the top of Nannique Mountain, which covers an area of more than 150 acres, 2 kilometers south of Bazhou District, Bazhong City, Sichuan Province.
+The Sichuan-Shaanxi Soviet Union General Monument Forest Memorial Hall(Chinese Name:川陕苏区将帅碑林纪念馆) is located at the top of Nannique Mountain, which covers an area of more than 150 acres, 2 kilometers south of Bazhou District, Bazhong City, Sichuan Province.
 After years of construction, the ten regions of individual attractions constitute the main building group of the entire General Monument Forest.
 The architecture of the monument forest is different from other gardens: it departs from the "central axis" or "symmetrical arrangement" pattern of garden architecture and is built by the free layout of the mountain, forming a unique landscape.
 It is a national tertiary cultural relics monument.
 It is a part of the greater Nankan Mountain Scenic Area.